rhertzog/distro-tracker/docs/contributing.rst

 Conventions
 ~~~~~~~~~~~

-  1. In regard to coding style, we observe `PEP8\
+  1. In regard to coding style, we observe `PEP8
      <https://www.python.org/dev/peps/pep-0008/>`_ with a few exceptions.

-  2. Functions are documented using doctrings with `Sphinx markup
+  2. Functions are documented using docstrings with `Sphinx markup
      <https://www.sphinx-doc.org/en/master/>`_.

   3. Imports are sorted in multiple groups separated by one empty line: